Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context: use this tool for upcoming matches only, and use nbl_schedule for the full fixture including completed games.
-It also warns that the result may be empty in deep off-season, which helps the agent avoid confusion.
-However, it does not mention any prerequisites or other conditions.
+The description provides explicit guidance on when to use this tool versus the alternative: use nbl_schedule for the full fixture including completed games.
+It also notes that the result may be 'empty in the deep off-season,' giving context about expected data availability.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.